-1931: Drs.
+In the beginning, Drs.
 Ralph Falk and Don Baxter launched the Don Baxter Intravenous Products Corporation, the first commercial manufacturer of prepared IV solutions.

-Not long after our founding, we introduced the TRANSFUSO-VAC container for blood collection and storage, which made blood banking practical and allowed storage for up to 21 days.
+Early 1930s: We introduced the TRANSFUSO-VAC container for blood collection and storage, which made blood banking practical and allowed storage for up to 21 days.

 1948: We launched an unbreakable plastic container for blood storage.

 1950: Our second U.S. manufacturing facility opened in Cleveland, Mississippi.
 Two years later, we became the first U.S. company to make commercially available human plasma following our acquisition of Hyland Laboratories.

 1954: We went international, opening an office in Belgium.
 Two years later, Dutch physician Willem Kolff developed the first "artificial kidney," which was made from wood slats, orange juice cans and a cellophane membrane.
 Building from his work, we produced the first commercial dialysis system later that year.